vanmars/cms_portfolio/README.md

 ## Known Bugs

-* Registration form does not add first, last, and user name to database
+* Registration form does not add first, last, and user name to database.
+I suspect the problem is in the views devise folder.

 ## Items to Improve

-* Complete all stretch specifications
+* Complete final stretch specification.
 * Add integration tests
 * Refactor controllers
-* Make user flash messages white for readability
+* Make devise user flash messages white for readability

 ## Support and Contact Details